Alpha Lipoic Acid

 The main use for ALA is to treat diabetic neuropathy.
 Neuropathy causes sensory changes.

-These include stinging, burning, pain, and numbness in areas of the skin.
+These include stinging, burning, pain, and numbness in parts of the skin.
+ALA hasn't

 Several small studies have also shown that ALA can help to increase insulin sensitivity.